CMSgov/ab2d-website/_pages/support.md

 {% capture a8AccordionContent %}
 <p>
- The “final” <a href="https://bluebutton.cms.gov/assets/ig/ValueSet-claim-query-cd.html">query code</a> indicates a final bill for payment.
+ The “final” <a href="https://bluebutton.cms.gov/assets/ig/ValueSet-claim-query-cd.html" target="_blank" rel="noopener">query code</a> indicates a final bill for payment.
 This doesn’t necessarily mean the claim is finalized and complete.
 For example, it’s possible for a claim object with a “final” query code to be cancelled and resubmitted under a new claim ID.
  </p>
  <p>
 Every time you pull the data, you will get the latest version of a claim.
 Claim objects have a lastUpdated field, which represents when the data was last refreshed by the API.
 This shows when AB2D received the update, not when the update was submitted to Medicare. <a href="{{ '/claims-data-details' | relative_url }}#identifying-claims-and-claim-versions-2">Learn how to use lastUpdated and claim ID to identify a unique instance of a claim.</a>